marg51/pushkiwi/README.md

 ## It's WIP

 It was just a try at first, inside another node-webkit/angularJS project.
-That's why it needs **a lot of refactorization**, and **unit tests**.
+That's why it needs **a lot of refactor**, and **unit tests**.

 So far, I have tested only with Mac OS X, it propably don't work on Windows or Linux, but it should be easily fixed.